learn-co-curriculum/react-ts-state-and-events-codealong/README.md

 Whenever you're using a React hook, it **must** be within a React component.
 We're setting the initial state here as `false`, because the button should be "OFF" when the component first renders.

+> **Note**: TypeScript can infer that our state should be a `boolean` so we
+> don't _need_ to explicitly type it.
+However, it doesn't hurt to be explicit
+> either!
+Feel free to add the type if you prefer.
+Can you remember the syntax?

 #### 3. Use the state variable in the component